iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 ## Step 2 - Product Feed

-A [Product Feed](/api/product-feed) allows you to continuously steam all of your products' information into a single source within the iQmetrix system.
+A [Product Feed](/api/product-feed) allows you to continuously channel all of your products' information into a single source within the iQmetrix system.
 The product feed you provide will be curated by iQmetrix into the Product Library and made available to retailers.

-Each product that has been curated will be removed from the feed, leaving the delta from your last push.
+Each product that has been curated will be <strong>removed from the feed</strong>, leaving the delta from your last push.
 It's recommended to update the `LastModifiedByVendorUtc` field for this product feed lifecycle, as it gives visibility to the curation team should there be any new products added to the feed or any product information updates.

 <img src="{{ "/images/product-feed.jpg" | prepend: site.url }}" alt="product feed diagram" />